Back to Blog

 Interest on your investment loan

 This is typically your largest deduction.
 You can claim interest on any loan used to purchase, renovate, or maintain an investment property.
-With rates now at 5.50% or higher on the average variable loan, the interest component of your repayments is substantial.
+With average variable rates now above 6% for most investors, the interest component of your repayments is substantial.

 Important: Only the interest portion relating to the investment property is deductible.
 If you’ve drawn down on your loan for personal purposes (a holiday, a car, renovations on your own home), you must apportion the interest between investment and personal use.
 The ATO has flagged this as a specific focus area for 2025-26.